 As concerns heighten over regional mobility, air quality, global climate change, energy, and equality of access, it is increasingly important that transportation and land use planners apply a multi-disciplinary approach to the field.
 Accordingly, students in the concentration are encouraged to augment the department’s transportation course offerings by designing a study program, in consultation with their advisor that involves course work in other fields and departments.

-Students in the transportation planning concentration may seek to pursue the concurrent degree program in transportation planning and engineering.
-This option confers both the M.C.P. and the M.S. upon students who complete 60 units of course work, normally over five semesters.
-For further information about concurrent M.C.P./M.S. degree requirements, contact Professor Dan Chatman at email@example.com.
+Students in the transportation planning concentration may seek to pursue the concurrent degree program in transportation planning and engineering (M.C.P. & M.S.).
+This option confers both the M.C.P. and the M.S. (with Civil and Environmental Engineering) upon students who complete 60 units of course work, normally over five semesters.

 (CY PLAN 24* course series)

-Urban designers are concerned with how communities look, how they feel, and how they work for the people who use them.
-The urban design concentration is structured to give M.C.P. students the knowledge necessary to design urban built form in relation to social, environmental and economic concerns.
-“Design” is a key, operative word: urban designers design urban physical environments both directly through the design of actual projects and indirectly through plans.
-Work ranges in scale from small public spaces and streets to neighborhoods, citywide systems, and whole regions.
-The emphasis is typically on the public realm of cities, with central concerns being livability, identity, place-making, and the quality of everyday life.
+Urban designers are concerned with how places look, how they feel, how they relate to natural processes, and how they work for the people who use them.
+The Urban Design concentration is structured to give M.C.P. students the knowledge necessary to design urban built form in relation to social, environmental, and economic concerns.
+“Design” is a key, operative word: urban designers shape built and natural environments both directly through their proposals for specific interventions and indirectly through their contributions to policies and plans that shape the actions of other city making actors.
+Urban design work ranges in scale from small public spaces and streets to neighborhoods, citywide systems, and regional strategies.
+The emphasis of much urban design work is on the public realm of cities, with central concerns being livability, identity, place-making, equity, environmental performance, the interface between the public and private realms, and the quality of everyday life.
 The concentration is equally concerned with conceptions of the “urban” and it draws on approaches from the disciplines of city planning, architecture, landscape architecture, as well as theories and methods from the social sciences with the intent of analyzing the urban condition and designing the urban realm.
 The studio experience is central to the urban design concentration.
-Working in teams and individually, students explore planning and design possibilities for urban places and learn to articulate and present their ideas in graphic form.
-Learning from local and global contexts, and how cities have been designed in the past, students envision possibilities for the future.
-Graduates in urban design work for public agencies largely at the local government level but also for government institutions at larger scales whose responsibilities include design issues.
-They work as well with private architectural, landscape, city planning, and community development firms whose clients are both public and private.
+Working in teams and individually, students explore planning and design possibilities for urban places and learn to articulate and present their ideas through visual and verbal communication.
+Learning from local and global contexts, and how cities have been designed and inhabited in the past, students envision possibilities for the future.
+Graduates in urban design work for public agencies across scales, advocacy organizations, and private architectural, landscape, city planning, and community development firms whose clients are both public and private.

-Students concentrating in urban design often have some design background, typically in architecture, landscape architecture, environmental design, or urban planning with a design emphasis, but a design background is not required.
+Students concentrating in urban design often have some prior design training or experience, typically in architecture, landscape architecture, environmental design, or urban planning with a design emphasis, but a design background is NOT required.